-A well ventilated gym bag is great, but the main culprit causing the stink in the first place is the sweat and bacteria from your feet.
-Giving your feet a good scrub before a climb could minimize the amount of bacteria getting into your beloved shoes.
+A well-ventilated gym bag is great, but the main culprit causing the stink in the first place is the sweat and bacteria from your feet.
+Giving your feet a good scrub before a climb could minimize the number of bacteria getting into your beloved shoes.

 BONUS TIP: Try wearing climbing socks!
 Yes, it’s a little weird, and you’ll look like a gumby, but it’ll keep the bacteria out of your shoes and minimize the sweat.